ESaundersNano/Mini-1-Multidimensional-analysis-of-perovskite-growth/README.md

 # Crystal-Growth
- Python scripts for exploring optical microscopy data - to be generalised for hyperspectral data
+ Python scripts for exploring optical and hyperspectral microscopy data.

 Need modules in local environment found in Environment folder